AHeroicLlama/Mappalachia/User_Guides/Advanced_searching.md

 ## Searching in all Spaces
 By navigating to Search Settings and toggling on 'Search in all Spaces' you can see search results from every accessible location in-game, both surface world and indoors.<br/>
 You cannot however plot items which belong to a different space than the one currently selected.
-To learn more about making maps for other spaces, please see [**Interiors and other Spaces**](Choosing_spaces.md).
+To learn more about making maps for other spaces, please see [Interiors and other Spaces](Choosing_spaces.md).

 ## NPC Search
 By changing the tab at the top to 'NPC or Scrap Search' you may use a separate search which can intelligently indicate NPC spawns, most notably including the many cases where NPC Spawns are not guaranteed but instead selected from a pool of options.<br/>